SPECIAL REPORT-“Death Sentence”: the hidden coronavirus toll in U.S. jails and prisons

 The highly protective masks are used by staff handling sick inmates, Dunlap said.
 Basic surgical masks became available later for more routine use by both staff and inmates, he added.
 Getting test kits proved even harder.
 As COVID-19 raced through Wayne County’s jails in March, corrections officers needing tests had to visit a local testing center or hospital, where they often were refused if they did not show specific symptoms, Dunlap said.
 It wasn’t until April 6 – the day the virus killed the jails’ medical director, Dr. Angelo Patsalis – that officers began getting regular tests through the Wayne State University Physician Group.

-Getting the tests were "a matter of life and death," said Crawford, the head of the deputy sheriffs' union, in an interview.
+Getting the tests was “a matter of life and death,” said Crawford, the head of the deputy sheriffs’ union, in an interview.
 For inmates, however, testing remained elusive.

 In late March, the sheriff directed the jail’s medical contractor, Wellpath, to obtain test kits for inmates, but the company couldn’t get enough due to heavy demand, Dunlap said.
 “Wellpath, like every other provider around this county, couldn’t get them.”
 So, COVID-19 testing was limited to inmates with symptoms.
 By April 30, the jail’s population had dropped to just 834 inmates – about 500 had been released – and only 89 had been tested for the new coronavirus.
 Of those tested, 29 were positive, just over 30%, according to the sheriff’s office.
 Among the sheriff’s 810-member staff, 196 had tested positive, or 23% – of whom 89 have returned to work.